Gabriel Heinze: Atlanta United

 On 18 December 2020, Heinze was named manager of Major League Soccer club Atlanta United on a two-year contract.
 On his debut the following 6 April, the side won by one goal away to Alajuelense of Costa Rica, in the last-16 first leg of the CONCACAF Champions League.

 Heinze banished Atlanta's star striker Josef Martínez from training, and publicly said that this was his own decision, rather than a precaution based on the Venezuelan's COVID-19 diagnosis at the 2021 Copa América.
 On 18 July that year, having won just twice in 13 games, he was dismissed from his job.

 Newell's Old Boys

 On 25 October 2022, Heinze was hired by Newell's, having rejected an offer from the club the previous December.
+His team were knocked out in the last 64 of the Copa Argentina on 22 February, 1–0 at home to fourth-tier Club Atlético Claypole.
+He left after one year at the club, in which they had a mid-table league finish and elimination from the last 16 of the Copa Sudamericana by Sport Club Corinthians Paulista.

+Arsenal

+On 8 July 2025, Arsenal announced the appointment of Heinze as a first-team coach.

 Personal life

 Heinze was named in the Panama Papers, a 2016 leak of offshore accounts used for tax evasion.
 In 2005, he signed an endorsement with Puma AG in which at least a million dollars was paid to him over a period of five years through an account in his mother's name in the British Virgin Islands.

-An urban myth, published in sources including UEFA's website, alleged that Heinze was a member of Y Wladfa, the Welsh-speaking colony in Patagonia.
+An urban myth, published in sources including UEFA's website, suggested that Heinze was a member of Y Wladfa, the Welsh-speaking colony in Patagonia.
 This was proven false by a Manchester United spokeswoman.